dogriffiths/randpass/README.md

     $ randpass -m
     52:72:72:f2:d2:a2

+## Using randpass to disguise your network connection

 You can use randpass if you want to change your MAC address to a random value.
 This can be useful if you want to use a public wifi network and don't want leak information about your hardware.
 This is an example of how to do that on a Mac:

 First, close your existing wifi connection: